Princess Léa of Belgium: Marriages and issue

 She married Russian aristocrat Serge Victorovich Spetschinsky on 27 May 1975 in Brussels (son of Victor Sergeyevich Spetschinsky, President of the Russian Nobility Association in Belgium, and Elena Dmitrievna Guebel), from whom she was divorced on 28 March 1980.
-They had a daughter, Laetitia Spetschinsky (born in 1976), who is now married to HE Didier Nagant de Deuxchaisnes, Ambassador of Belgium to Ethiopia, and mother of two sons, Charles-Albert (b.
-2009) and Alexandre (b.
-2013), and a daughter Louise (b.
-2010).
+They had a daughter, Laetitia Spetschinsky (born in 1976), who is now married to HE Didier Nagant de Deuxchaisnes, Ambassador of Belgium to Ethiopia, and mother of three children.

-On 23 July 1983, she married Paul Robert Bichara in Uccle, and they had a son, Renaud Bichara, on 1 September 1983.
+On 23 July 1983, she married Paul Robert Bichara in Uccle, and they had a son, Renaud Bichara (born 1 September 1983).

 After her second divorce on 25 August 1987, she wed Prince Alexander in Debenham, Suffolk, on 14 March 1991.
 They had been introduced in 1986 by former defence minister Léon Mundeleer.
 Alexander asked her to accompany him to the cinema.
 She vacillated initially, but they began to enjoy dining out together, Alexander being a gourmand, according to his future wife.

 The couple had no children together, and the marriage was kept secret until 1998, as reportedly the prince feared his mother would disapprove.
-Alexander's marriage contravened Article 85 of the Belgian constitution, which deprives of the right of succession to the throne any descendant of King Leopold I who marries without the sovereign's permission.